-

 December 23, 2008

-EOIR Policy Memo 20-03 memorializes EOIR’s policy regarding child advocates as outlined in 8 U.S.C. § 1232(c)(6).
+EOIR Policy Memo 20-03 memorializes EOIR’s policy regarding child advocates, who are described in 8 U.S.C. § 1232(c)(6).
 Under the statute, "[t]he Secretary of Health and Human Services is authorized to appoint independent child advocates for child trafficking victims and other vulnerable unaccompanied alien children.
 A child advocate shall be provided access to materials necessary to effectively advocate for the best interest of the child.
 The child advocate shall not be compelled to testify or provide evidence in any proceeding concerning any information or opinion received from the child in the course of serving as a child advocate.
 The child advocate shall be presumed to be acting in good faith and be immune from civil liability for lawful conduct of duties as described in this provision."

 8 USC 1232(c)(6) - Child Advocates